Giovanni-jpg/cita-quiron-bot/README.md

 1. **Set your latest known appointment:**

-   Open the `lastAppointment.txt` file and paste the last appointment you currently have in this format:
+   Create the `lastAppointment.txt` file and paste the last appointment you currently have in this format:

    ```
    25/07/2025_12:45